ana-mc-almeida/ei-project/tests/docs/microservices/customer.md

 }
 ```

+It then extracts the newly created shop's ID from the response.

-## 3. Get all customers
+## 3. Get all customers after creation

-This step tests the `GET /Customer` endpoint to retrieve all customers, including the one created in step 2.
+This step tests the `GET /Customer` endpoint to ensure that the newly created customer is present in the customer list.

-## 4. Get the created customer
+## 4. Get the created customer by ID

-This step tests the `GET /Customer/{id}` endpoint to retrieve the customer created in the previous step.
+This step tests the `GET /Customer/{id}` endpoint to retrieve the newly created customer by their unique ID.

 ## 5. Update the customer by ID

 This step tests the `PUT /Customer/{id}` endpoint to update the customer created in step 2 with the following data:

 ```json
 {
   "FiscalNumber": 1,